 Submission deadlines are listed on the important dates page.

-be self-contained (with the exception of pointers to external tools or libraries, which we will not consider being part of the evaluated artifact, but which we will try to use when evaluating the artifact)
+Your Artifact: The artifact itself, which may include, but is not limited to, source code, executables, data, a virtual machine image, and documents (please use open formats for documents).
+Please make sure that your artifact is self-contained (with the exception of pointers to external tools or libraries, which we will not consider being part of the evaluated artifact, but which we will try to use when evaluating the artifact).

 Review Process and Selection Criteria

-Kicking the tires: reviewers check the artifact integrity and look for any possible setup problems that may prevent it from being properly evaluated (corrupted or missing files, VM does not start, immediate crashes on the simplest example).
-Authors are informed of the outcome and, in case of technical problems, they can help solve them during a brief author response period.
+Kicking the tires: reviewers check the artifact integrity and look for any possible setup problems that may prevent it from being properly evaluated (e.g., corrupted or missing files, VM does not start, immediate crashes on the simplest example).
+Authors are informed of the outcome of this phase and can help to resolve found issues during a brief author response period.

 Artifact assessment: reviewers evaluate the artifacts, checking if they live up to the expectations created by the paper.